Yoric/Numendo-2019/talk.md

 >
 > Can we do it with text JavaScript source?

-⇒ No: information needed to compile the first byte may appear anywhere in the file.
+⇒ No: information needed to compile the first byte may appear anywhere in the file:

+- `eval`;
+- captured variables.

 ---